SallaApp/webhook-actions-js/README.md

 ## Usage

-With Salla Webhooks Actions you can listen for notifications sent by Salla to your endpoint set by Expressjs or other frameworks like next.js
+With Salla Webhooks Actions you can listen for notifications sent by Salla to your endpoint set by Express.js or other frameworks like next.js

-### Impelement Using Listeners
+### Implement Using Listeners

 You you can add listeners as a function, it will be executed every time an event is received.